frjo/hugo-theme-zen/README.md

 ## Customise

+### Front page

+This is a part that almost everyone will like to customise in some manner.
+The template file is `layouts/index.html`.
+By default it will include any text you put in `content/_index.md` and below that list the posts in "mainSections" as summaries.

+If you do not specify any sections in the "mainSections" param (see configuration above) it will list the section with the most posts.
+If you do not want to list anything, set it but leave the value empty.

 ### Logo

 Place your logo at `static/images/logo.png`.
 If you don't provide a logo, then the default theme logo will be used.